 The Battlebox is considered one of the major tourist attractions in Singapore.
-Standing tall amongst the most important military sites during World War II, it is a huge bunker located around 9 meters below ground in Fort Canning Park and was constructed in 1936.
+Standing tall amongst the most important military sites during World War II, it is a vast bunker located around 9 meters below ground in Fort Canning Park and was constructed in 1936.

 The momentous decision to surrender Singapore to the Japanese on 15 February 1942 was made inside the Battlebox.
 The Battlebox was part of the headquarters of Malaya Command, the army which defended Malaya and Singapore in WWII.
 The surrender marked the beginning of the end of the British Empire, and the start of the darkest chapter in Singapore’s modern history.